Loading

 • Both platforms have other products beyond their base sales-grade CRM that users can integrate to expand their utility, though Salesforce's network of integrations is much broader.

-• Both options now have AI capabilities, but Salesforce's AI assistant has generative capabilities.
+• Both options now have AI assistants, but Salesforce's AI assistant has more generative capabilities.

 Salesforce Sales Cloud